How to prepare and line walls

 The pitfalls of lining paper.

+As Tom points out, lining paper CAN cause more problems than it solves.
 The photo shows a typical problem where an otherwise perfect surface is spoiled by a few inches of inexplicably lifting joint.

 Well, having fallen foul of this issue myself, even after double-pasting the joints, I’m confident I can tell you the inexplicable cause – and I’m very sure of the way to eradicate this potential issue at source.